How Long to Cook Diced Chicken

 This post may contain affiliate links.
 Please read our disclosure policy.

-Diced chicken is one of the most versatile proteins in your kitchen.
+Knowing how long to cook diced chicken is one of the most valuable cooking things to master.
 Whether you’re making quick weeknight stir-fries, hearty pasta dishes, or prepping meals for the week, knowing how to cook diced chicken the right way is a game-changer.

 A skillet with diced chicken in it.